alioh/AlRiyadh-Newspaper-Covid-Dataset/README.md

 ### License
 The data is being made freely available for download under a [Creative Commons Attribution 4.0 International license][CCAI].
 ### Citing the dataset:
 Najwa Alghamdi and Ali Alohali,
-Saudi journalism in the age of COVID,
+Saudi journalism in the age of COVID (2021).
-(the research is currently under review by [Science Direct][SD] )
+Submitted to Data in Brief.
+[Science Direct](https://www.sciencedirect.com/)).

 ## Team:
 The team behind this project: